reframe-hpc/reframe/docs/manpage.rst

       Currently, only single-node jobs can be distributed and only local or the Slurm-based backends support this feature.

    .. note::
-      Distributing tests with dependencies is not supported.
-      However, you can distribute tests that use fixtures.
+      Distributing tests with dependencies is not supported, but you can distribute tests that use fixtures.

    .. versionadded:: 3.11.0